 Go try to shop for a gaming mouse and you’ll often have someone try to sell you on based on how many DPI it’s rated at. but this is actually one of the most overused over-hyped words in the gaming peripheral industry but before we get into that I should probably explain what dpi actually means.
-DPI is a misnomer when referring to mouse sensitivity withstands for Dots per inch meaning the number of dots that can fit in a straight line which is one inch in length on a screen or printed image the proper name for measurement of mouse sensitivity is actually CPI or counts per inch this is the number of counts or virtual pixels that the mouse sensor will be able to display and register on a surface in 1 inch of physical space.
+DPI is a misnomer when referring to mouse sensitivity withstands for Dots per inch meaning the number of dots that can fit in a straight line which is one inch in length on a screen or printed image the proper name for measurement of mouse sensitivity is actually CPI (count per inch) or pixel per inch this is the number of counts or virtual pixels that the mouse sensor will be able to display and register on a surface in 1 inch of physical space.

 A bit more